Spanish Agrarian Party

 Spanish Agrarian Party (in Spanish: Partido Agrario Español) was a political party in Spain during the Second Republic.
 Initially the party was known as Agrarian Party (Partido Agrario) but took the name PAE in the year 1934.
+It was officially founded on 1 February 1934.

 PAE was a republican party, and it cooperated with centrist and rightwing parties.
 PAE took part in right-wing governments.

 PAE had its base amongst small and medium farmers, and the party clearly opposed agrarian reform.
 The main base of the party was in Castilla y León.

 The Youth of PAE published Vibración in Catalonia.

-In the 1970s the party was refounded.
-On October 4, 1976 it was one of the five first political parties to register.
+In the 1970s, the party was refounded.
+On October 4, 1976, it was one of the five first political parties to register.
 In the Spanish general election, 1977, it won 833 votes out of 18,324,333.